 Twenty six martyrs were crucified on a hillside overlooking Nagasaki, Japan in the year 1597.
-The best known of these was Br.
-Paul Miki, a native Japanese Jesuit.
-The group also included Franciscans and lay people, including children.
-The Japanese rulers were suspicious of those spreading Christianity in Japan.
-The martyrs were forced to march 600 miles before being executed.
+The best known of these was St. Paul Miki, a native Japanese Jesuit.

 After St. Francis Xavier arrived in Japan in 1549, his efforts at evangelization were opposed by Japanese political leaders.
 They feared that this Spanish missionary was preparing the way for Europeans to invade Japan.
 The Spanish had recently conquered the Philippines.
 In 1587, the Japanese ruler banned all foreign missionaries from entering Japan.

 Paul Miki was born in Japan in1564.
 His entire family converted to Christianity.
 They were wealthy and Paul was able to attend a Jesuit seminary in Japan.
 At the age of twenty-two, he joined the Jesuit order and became the first Japanese Jesuit.
 He was known for his ability to explain the Christian faith to Buddhists in the area.